password-generation/AI-password-guesser/README.md

 ### Evidence

-A single file or a directory containing the evidence in `.txt` format.
+Files or a directory containing the evidence in `.txt` format.

 ## The password-generation rules

-The text file describing the password-generation rules contains exactly one rule per line.
+A text file describing the password-generation rules contains exactly one rule per line.

 The specification of the rule definitions’ syntax is a part of the tasks for the first sprint.